May 16 2007

 In this episode of Camera Position, I look at the way in which web pages can tell us whether our photographs - and what we tell the world about them- are on-target or missing the mark.

-11 Responses to “Camera Position 50 : Messages From Your Website”
+11 thoughts on “Camera Position 50 : Messages From Your Website”

 I couldn’t help but feel that your comments were in some way a response to my own queries to you regarding my photographs and my somewhat haphazard approach to presenting them.
 The kind of clarity of thought and intention you advocate can a powerful construct for understanding one’s own goals.
 The kind of simplicity of approach is something I respond to and appreciate, but it doesn’t always come naturally to me.
 My natural tendency is to make things more complex than necessary rather than less.